eladkarako/exiftool-source/README.md

          -m option may be used to ignore minor warnings and leave the missing values empty.

-         An advanced formatting feature allows an arbitrary Perl expression to be applied to the value of any tag by placing it inside the braces after a semicolon following the tag name.
-The expression has access to the value of this tag through the default input variable ($_), and the full API through the current ExifTool object ($self).
-         It may contain any valid Perl code, including translation ("tr///") and substitution ("s///") operations, but note that braces within the expression must be balanced.
-The example below prints the camera Make with spaces translated to underlines, and multiple consecutive underlines replaced by a single underline:

-             exiftool -p "${make;tr/ /_/;s/__+/_/g}" image.jpg

-         A default expression of "tr(/\\?*:|"&lt;&gt;\0)()d" is assumed if the expression is empty.
-This removes the characters / \ ? * : | &lt; &gt;
-         and null from the printed value.
-(These characters are illegal in Windows file names, so this feature is useful if tag values are used in file names.)
+         The "Advanced formatting feature" may be used to modify the values of individual tags with the -p option.

     -php Format output as a PHP Array.
 The -g, -G, -D, -H, -l, -sep and -struct options combine with -php, and duplicate tags are handled in the same way as with the -json option.
-As well, the -b option may be added to output binary data.
+As well, the -b option may be added to output binary data, and -t may be added to include tag table information (see -t for details).
 Here is a simple example showing how this could be used in a PHP script:

              &lt;?php
              eval('$array=' . `exiftool -php -q image.jpg`);